he15enbug/ethz-ddca/Lectures/L5b_HDLandVerilog1.md

-# Lecture 5b: Hardware Description Languages and Verilog
+# Lecture 5b: Hardware Description Languages and Verilog I

 - Hardware Description Languages, HDL
   - What we need for hardware design